LPB8479/CSSTheme/README.md

 # Simplistic Bottom Bar

-A compact text bar and user panel theme
+A compact text bar and user panel theme for Powercord